 "Of all the life skills available to us, communication is perhaps the most empowering." —Bret Morrison

 Pain and misery come when people don't communicate.
-You don't get what you want since no one knows what it is that you want.
+You never get what you want since no one knows what it is that you want.
 Always tell people what is on your mind.
 Always tell people what it is you want.
 Tell the truth of the situation.
 Don't suffer in silence.
 Speak up!
 If something or someone is bothering you, tell them or tell someone else.
-If they don't care, then you need to find a new group to be around that does care about you.
+If they don't care, then you need to find a new group to be around that does.
 But don't try to handle your problems alone, that's a fool's errand.
 We need people.
 However, good communication is a two-way street so don't be afraid to find out what is going on in other people's heads.
 That's how real relationships work.
-You must learn what it is that they want or else the relationship (you're in a relationship with everyone you interact with) will never work and will cause you suffering.
+You must learn what it is that they want or else the relationship (you're in a relationship with everyone you interact with) will never work and will cause you and them suffering.

 Find out what is on people's minds and you find out by asking them the right questions.
 The right questions are key to a great life.
 It gets to the cause and effect.
 It shows you how to fix problems and how to find success.
 Slow down your conversation and really get to know them.
 Make time for them.
 (It isn't just about finding things out about them but connecting with them as a person.
 In other words, love people, they aren't a means to an end.)
 Make it your mission to know everything about them.
 Once you figure out what it is they want, summarize it back to them so you are clear you understood them properly.
 If you read the book, The Four Agreements, you should know this is one of the agreements—to not assume people can read your mind or that you can read theirs, to communicate.
 And this one concept is believed by many to be the most life changing.
 But you also find out by listening to what words they choose to express themselves with and paying attention to their body language.
 As what the book, How to Win Friends and Influence People, emphasized probably the most: Learn to listen to people, understand them.
 Ask them what it is they want in life.
 Ask them what it is they want from you.
 We rarely listen, yet that is the key to getting what you want.
 Seek first to understand, then to be understood.
 But listening to people is a skill you develop over time.
 Others are always telling you the best way to win their favor and friendship, you just have to start listening.